Allen to face Zhou in Northern Ireland Open final

 China's Zhou beat Anthony McGill 6-4 in Saturday's first semi-final.

-Allen's participation in Sunday's final is a second successive ranking tournament decider after he lost 10-7 to Ryan Day in the British Open final three weeks ago.
+Allen's participation in Sunday's final is his second successive appearance in a ranking tournament decider after he lost 10-7 to Ryan Day in the British Open final three weeks ago.

-The Northern Ireland world number 10 is aiming to secure a seventh ranking title.
+The Northern Ireland world number 10 is aiming to secure a seventh ranking title in Belfast.

+"It was special winning the last frame the way I did as the atmosphere in those last few shots was phenomenal," said Allen after his match.

+"I was positive about my form going into the tournament but to reach the final again is more than I expected.

 Australia's Robertson, the 2010 world champion, made a series of uncharacteristic errors against the 36-year-old and his defeat denies him the chance of completing a clean sweep of Home Nations titles.